, , ,

 2. With your property-level cash flows complete, you’ll pull this worksheet into your property-level model.
 To do this, open both workbooks side-by-side.
 Mouse-over either the ‘Waterfall (CoC) – Annual’ tab or the ‘Waterfall (CoC) – Monthly’, depending on whether you’re using annual or monthly periods in your property-level cash flow model.
 Then click and drag that tab it into your property-level model’s worksheet tabs section along the bottom of the window.
 This will merge the two workbooks.

 3. With the equity waterfall model added to your property-level model, you’ll next link the relevant cells.
 In the equity waterfall model (download below), you’ll notice various blue font cells.
-At minimum, you’ll need to link the analysis start date (F36), Net Property-Level Cash Flow (row 39) and the Net Proceeds from Sale (row 38) to the applicable cells in your property-level model.
+At minimum, you’ll need to link the analysis start date (F45), Property-Level Net Levered Cash Flow (row 49) and the Property-Level Reversion Cash Flow / Net Proceeds from Sale (row 48) to the applicable cells in your property-level model.
 You might also consider adding the partnership structure assumptions to your master assumptions tab.
 Make sure to change the font color of any cell linked to elsewhere in the workbook from blue to green.

 Using the Equity Waterfall Model with Cash-on-Cash Return Hurdle